 The overarching goal of the NIGMS PRAT Program is to provide high quality postdoctoral research training in the basic biomedical sciences, in NIH intramural research laboratories, to a diverse group of postdoctoral fellows to prepare them for leadership positions in biomedical careers.
 Training includes a mentored laboratory experience as well as intensive career and leadership development activities.
-More information about the PRAT Program can be found at
+More information about the PRAT Program.

 Fellows selected for the PRAT Program will receive 3 years of stipend support and benefits, a travel allowance, and will participate in PRAT Program activities.
 Appointments are made at competitive stipend levels, commensurate with experience and the competitive selection process for this program.

 Applicants must have earned a Ph.D. or a professional degree (M.D., D.D.S, D.O., D.V.M. or Pharm.D.) in any area relevant to biomedical research by the time the applicant is appointed to the PRAT Program, and be citizens or permanent residents of the United States.
 Applicants may apply prior to coming to NIH.
 Applicants that have started postdoctoral research training in an NIH intramural laboratory are eligible as long as they began no earlier than July 1 of the year preceding the application due date (e.g. July 1, 2018 for the October 2, 2019 due date).

 PRAT fellows conduct research in laboratories in the